sqbjs/sqb/docs/connection/Connection.md

 ## Construction

-Connection object is created by Pool instance only when it needs a new one. `pool.connect()` returns an available connection instance.
+Connection object is created by Pool instance only when it needs a new one. `pool.acquire()` returns an available connection instance.

 ## Properties